bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Graph-Data-Structure-Interview-Questions-At-A.md

 -   <span id="9d7a">A graph is any collection of nodes and edges.</span>
 -   <span id="7a3a">A graph is a less restrictive class of collections of nodes than structures like a tree.</span>
--   <span id="8d05">It doesn’t need to have a root node (not every node needs to be accessible from a single node)</span>
+-   <span id="8d05">It doesn't need to have a root node (not every node needs to be accessible from a single node)</span>
 -   <span id="6fac">It can have cycles (a group of nodes whose paths begin and end at the same node)</span>

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*nN2X6TCy0JSh4mfL.gif" alt="Cycles in a graph" class="graf-image" /><figcaption>Cycles in a graph</figcaption></figure>-   <span id="783b">Cycles are not always “isolated”, they can be one part of a larger graph.
 You can detect them by starting your search on a specific node and finding a path that takes you back to that same node.</span>